Usage

 For computational performance, multiple shots may be propagated simultaneously.

 This propagator uses a staggered grid.
-See https://ausargeo.com/deepwave/elastic for a description.
+See the documentation for a description of the grid layout.

 Parameters:

-• mu – A 2D Tensor containing the second Lamé parameter model.
+• mu – The second Lamé parameter model.

 • source_locations_y – A Tensor with dimensions [shot, source, 2], containing the index in the two spatial dimensions of the cell that each source oriented in the first spatial dimension is located in, relative to the origin of the model.
-Optional.
-Must be provided if source_amplitudes_y is.
-It should have torch.long (int64) datatype.
-The location of each source oriented in the same dimension must be unique within the same shot (you cannot have two sources oriented in the first dimension in the same shot that both have location [1, 2], for example).
+Setting both coordinates to deepwave.IGNORE_LOCATION will result in the source being ignored.

 • source_locations_x – A Tensor containing the locations of sources oriented in the second spatial dimension.

 • receiver_locations_y – A Tensor with dimensions [shot, receiver, 2], containing the coordinates of the cell containing each receiver oriented in the first spatial dimension.
-Optional.
-It should have torch.long (int64) datatype.
-If not provided, the output receiver_amplitudes_y Tensor will be empty.
-If backpropagation will be performed, the location of each receiver with the same orientation must be unique within the same shot.
+Setting both coordinates to deepwave.IGNORE_LOCATION will result in the receiver being ignored.

 • receiver_locations_x – A Tensor containing the coordinates of the receivers oriented in the second spatial dimension.